-In the previous lesson, you learned how to manage your Aura instance, including inspecting connection details and configuring your instance as needs change.
+In the previous lesson, you learned about different ways to back up and restore your Aura instance, and how to plan your backup strategy.

 In this lesson you will learn how to: